Is your customer service team marching on without a clear sense of direction?

 The best help desk metrics focus on numerical data, such as the number of support tickets received daily, how quickly you respond to customer requests, how satisfied customers are with the offered resolution, and so on.

-Some popular examples include ticket response time, open tickets, first-contact resolution, customer satisfaction, etc. We will discuss them in the next section.
+Some popular examples include ticket response time, open tickets, first-contact resolution, customer satisfaction, etc. We will discuss them in detail in the next section.

 Now, most businesses use help desk software to generate detailed help desk reports and metrics.
 Watch this short video to learn how to improve your customer support with powerful reporting and tracking.